Aslemammad/Aslemammad/Resume.md

 I got familiar with unique patterns like controllers and services in nodejs, they had some trade-offs in DX, because I had to move things sometimes, but they were great and structural.
 The most amazing thing I was so excited for, at the time, it was typescript, I wrote the whole project with typescript, so I knew what I was doing and what I want.
 I was lucky for this too, because I had great Front-end team for the project.

 ## Projects | <i>Open-source</i>

-Open source Projects that I wrote or contributed to:

 ### <a href='https://github.com/pmndrs/jotai'>Jotai</a>